christina05011/ResidentEvil-animationPage/README.md

 # Project Resident Evil Animation Page

-This a simple animation page from the Platzi course "Curso Práctico de Maquetación y Animaciones con CSS".
+This is a simple animation page from the Platzi course "Curso Práctico de Maquetación y Animaciones con CSS".

 You can see the landing page here https://christina05011.github.io/ResidentEvil-animationPage/ .